 Back Beach is just opposite the Edward Island.
 It doesn’t have a reef and so it’s also pretty popular with the local surfers for its shorebreak.
 The beach is pretty big and usually chilled and quiet, so on the days when there’s not much swell and the lagoon is crowded, head here for a better session.

 It might be worth taking a road trip and head up north along the coast all the way up to Exmouth.
 You’ll find a few other bucket list kitespots on your way starting with:

 Dongara, the rock lobster capital of Australia and also the area of the creepy “Leaning Trees” that grow in 45 degree angle due to the strong and consistent winds in the area.

 Coronation Beach located just north of Geraldton; considered as one of the finest kitesurfing destinations in the world.

 Quobba Point, located in a rural area about 60km off the main highway – this kitespot is a real treat for the nature enthusiast.
 Not only it is quite an effort and awesome bush walk just getting to the beach, but once in the water and the tide is high, you may be able to spot manta rays and turtles over the reef just below your feet;

 Carnarvon Gascoyne River for an amazing flat water kitesurfing experience, just right next to the small town of Carnavon;

-Shark Bay Peninsular know for multiple flat water lagoons.
-Shark Bay is also one of the only two places on Earth where you'll be able to find the ancient, primitive form of life called Stromatolites.
+Shark Bay Peninsular is known for multiple flat water lagoons.
+Shark Bay is also one of the only two places on Earth where you’ll be able to find the ancient, primitive form of life called Stromatolites.
 The second is in Bahamas.